Updated: October 27, 2023

 Each chapter is narrated by the main character in the next chapter, which some people find confusing, and some people find it a literary work of genius.

-Because each chapter ends one person’s story, it’s easy to put down and pick up the next day.
-This makes it the perfect fiction book to read before bed.
+Because each chapter ends one person’s story, it’s easy to put down and pick up the next day, which makes it a perfect bedtime story book.

 5. The Hitchhiker’s Guide To The Galaxy by Douglas Adams